GovTechSG/purple-a11y-tests/README.md

 npx tsc
 npx cypress run
 ```
+After `npx cypress run`, find generated cypress report under /cypress/reports/index.html from project root directory.

+To see more detailed loggings, you can use `npx cypress open` instead of `npx cypress run`

 ## How to change the branch of Purple A11y you want to test
 1) update the `purplea11y` dependency in `package.json` accordingly and run `npm install`.